emc211/kdbSystemSummary/README.md

 #above files write to data/ now read in and provide stats
 q summary.q

+#example output
+Daily Average size across all servers is: 98.3499 GB Monthly Average size across all servers is: 1615.748 GB The peak daily size is: 205.9168 GB
+Daily average uncompressed data from tplogs across all servers is: 163.2765 GB Monthly average uncompressed data from tplogs across all servers is: 2523.365 GB

 #to get server info cpus and ram
 for i in listofallhosts ; do echo $i ; ssh -o BatchMode=yes -q p_tic@$i "lscpu | grep '^CPU(s):' ; free -h | grep  Mem " ; done